TrevorReznick/openfav-auth/README.md

 Navigate to the "Authentication" tab in your project dashboard.
 Enable desired auth providers: (e.g., email/password, Google, GitHub).
 We need stuff such as ClientID or OauthID that are provided from the social provider (ie. Google Developer console, Github settings etc) cp .env.example .env and insert the supabase url and supabase key.
-Be carefull with the supabase project url, use localhost:4321 in dev mode, and set the prod url for production.
+Be carefull with the supabase project url (i spent a day to understand why the flow failed), use localhost:4321 in dev mode, and set the prod url for production.
 Install dependecies and run it, that's all

 ## Deploy: